-It stands unique in the design as its shape is quite different from any other traditional round shaped reservoirs.
+The Architecture of the Baoli.
+It stands unique in the design as its shape is quite different from any other traditional round-shaped reservoirs.
 Explore the series of 108 steps, constructed into three levels, each level allows you to stay and relax.
 The incredible symmetry of the Baoli will steal your heart while its splendid architecture will make you adore the sight of it for hours.

-Falls in the list of haunted structures in Delhi, the water of the Baoli is believed to be spelled by Black Magic.
+Agrasen ki Baoli: A Haunted Monument.
+Falls in the list of haunted structures in Delhi, the water of the Baoli is believed to be under the spell of Black Magic.
 Alongside this, it is believed that black water of the Baoli attracted people to commit suicide by jumping from the top of the Baoli.
 Various haunted tales of this monument have scared people time and again and that is the reason people don’t prefer to get in its premises after dusk.

+Stepwells.
 Stepwells have been a part of our civilization and the proofs of it are also found at Indus valley sights.
-Steps are constructed at the Baoli so that locals can go down conveniently till the level of water and get it to perform their daily chores during bad monsoon years.
-The stepwells are thousands of years old and were called as water temples, all this make stepwells like Agrasen ki Baoli a worth-exploring spot.
+Steps are constructed at the Baoli so that locals can go down conveniently till the level of water and get water to perform their daily chores during bad monsoon years.
+The stepwells are thousands of years old and were called as water temples.
+All this makes stepwells at Agrasen ki Baoli a worth-exploring spot.

+Explore Connaught Place.
 Connaught Place is the most happening place in Delhi.
-The place is home to showrooms of many big national and international brands and offices of conglomerates.
-Apart from that one may also explore the nearby markets such as the Janpath market, Shankar market, state emporiums, and handicraft museums.
+It is home to showrooms of many big national and international brands and offices of conglomerates.
+Apart from that, one may also explore the nearby markets such as the Janpath market, Shankar market, state emporiums, and handicraft museums.

 The Baoli remains open on all days of the week and opens from 09:00 am to 05:00 pm.
 The best time to visit the Baoli is in the morning as one may explore it to the fullest in the pleasant climate.

 By Road.
-In case you are planning to travel to Delhi by road then you may opt for traveling by bus or your own personal vehicle.
-There are many government and private inter-state buses that arrive in Delhi with visitors and tourists from different states.
-Traveling by bus is comfortable and cheaper.
+In case you are planning to travel to Delhi by road then you may opt for travelling by bus or your own personal vehicle.
+There are many governments and private inter-state buses that arrive in Delhi with visitors and tourists from different states.
+Travelling by bus is comfortable and cheaper.
 In case you are arriving in the city via your personal vehicle then you have to cover nearly 260, 1,400, 1,400 and 2,100 km from Chandigarh, Mumbai, Kolkata, and Bengaluru respectively.